jadgt/GROMACS-in-your-laptop/README.md

 Any Windows user that wants to install Linux packages has a savior called WSL that allows to install a Linux terminal in your favorite distribution.
 To know more and install it: https://docs.microsoft.com/en-us/windows/wsl/install The instructions are pretty clear

+Once installed just use the terminal provided by the distro and follow the same steps as **Linux users**